DrSodaCan/renpy/sphinx/source/movie.rst

 Movies are supported on the Web platform, but the list of supported codecs differs from browser to browser.
 For cross-browser compatibility (especially to support Safari), the most efficient combination is H.264 with MP3 (or AAC) in a MP4 file.
-However, Ren'Py does not support H.264 decoding (or AAC), so this combination can only work on the Web platform.
+However, Ren'Py does not support H.264 decoding (or AAC) on desktop or mobile, so this combination can only work on the Web platform.

 Fullscreen Movies